 Roasted pumpkin seeds are one of the easiest snacks you’ll make, meaning you can easily get the kids involved in the kitchen to help!

 - Once cleaned, lay the pumpkin seeds on a towel, and rub them dry.
 Or, leave them out to air dry for 30 minutes or overnight.
+I tested it multiple ways and if you dry well enough, you can skip the lay out time!

 - Coat the seeds in oil, and sprinkle the seasonings on top.
 Then, using your hands, rub the seeds, making sure they are all well coated and the seasoning sticks.